delftswa2016/desosa2016/opentripplanner/chapter.md

 <!-- ABSTRACT-------------------------------------------------------------- -->
 ##Abstract
-*In this chapter, a multi-modal and multi-agency journey planner is analysed: Opentripplanner (OTP).
-OTP is an open source platform, following a client-server model, providing serveral map-based web interfaces as well as a REST API for use by third-party applications.
-Users of OTP are most of the time developers of the project as well, since they use OTP to build applications and fix bugs theirselves.
+*In this chapter, a multi-modal and multi-agency journey planner is analyzed: Opentripplanner (OTP).
+OTP is an open source platform, following a client-server model, providing several map-based web interfaces as well as a REST API for use by third-party applications.
+Users of OTP are most of the time developers of the project as well, since they use OTP to build applications and fix bugs themselves.
 In collaboration with one of the stakeholders of OTP, Plannerstack, contributions have been made to the project, all to add value to the 1.0.0 stable release, were developers are currently working on.*

 <!-- TABLEOFCONTENTS-------------------------------------------------------------- -->
 ## Table of Contents